IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Related work

 \subsubsection{Multiscale topology optimization}

 Due to the constant increase of computing power and the availability of big data in recent years, the simultaneous topological design of macroscale structures (\ie, structure) and their underlying microscale structures (\ie, material) have allowed researchers to optimize structures with hierarchically fine features for improved performance and manufacturability \cite{robbins2016efficient}.
 Equipped with data-driven methods, the multiscale TO becomes another important tool for efficiently overcoming the limitations of mono-scale or homogeneous structures.
 To more accurately map from the macroscale to the microscale structures, White \etal~\cite{white2019multiscale} developed single layer feedforward Gaussian basis function networks as a surrogate model.
 While Wu \etal~\cite{wu2019topology} constructed the map from the density to super-element stiffness matrix using a surrogate model built with the assistance of proper orthogonal decomposition and diffuse approximation.
+Patel \etal~\cite{patel2022improving} employed two deep neural networks (\ie, ConnectivityNet and SILONet) to enable multiscale TO, with ConnectivityNet improving the connectivity while SILONet~\cite{bielecki2021multi} accelerating the multiscale TO computations.
 Wang \etal~\cite{wang2020deep} proposed systematic data-driven methods for the design of metamaterial microstructure, graded family, and multiscale system using a variational autoencoder (VAE).
 Rather than using a single type of underlying microstructures, the multiscale TO can also deal with multiple classes of truss structures to accommodate spatially varying desired behaviors with the aid of data-driven models (\eg, interpolation model and multi-response latent-variable Gaussian process model) \cite{liu2020data, wang2021data}.
 Those multiclass microstructures were not limited to simple truss structures (to bypass connectivity issues) as they can also be fully non-periodic structures, which need the consideration of compatibility between adjacent unit cells \cite{sivapuram2016simultaneous, xia2017recent}.
 Instead, to bypass the compatibility challenge, Zhu \etal~\cite{zhu2017two} fulfilled the non-periodic structural design by utilizing solid multi-material microstructures as the building blocks.
+Sanders \etal~\cite{sanders2021optimal} attempted to make the hierarchical structures by focusing on solving the smooth and continuous transitions between truss unit cells without breaking the desired properties.
+The study manually interpolates the truss unit cell geometry and composes the unit cells into a series of hybrid transitional unit cells to achieve smooth transitions.
+In contrast, Zheng \etal~\cite{zheng2021data} enables the multi-scale metamaterial structures relying on a data-driven topology optimization approach and the parameterized spinodoid unit cells.
+A conventional feedforward neural network has been used as a surrogate model to map from shape parameters to elasticity tensor.
 In this paper, we use a conditional deep generative model to learn the conditional distribution of microscale unit cell geometries given the material properties obtained from the macroscale structural optimization to achieve one-to-many property to structure mapping and connect the macrostructure with microstructures in a simple yet principled way.